 - 102% financing or refinancing for first-time and repeat home buyers

 - No maximum loan amount

-- Income from self-employment
+- Acceptance of income from self-employment

-- No mortgage insurance required
+- No mortgage insurance requirement

-- Fixed-rate mortgage loan
+- Fixed-rate mortgage

 - Ability to finance repairs

 - Grants for people ages 62 and above